vbhvsingh0/CDC_immunization/README.md

 # CDC_immunization
 This project explores the relationships in between different vaccines and the sex, age and other basic features in the data.

+Note - The data used is 39 MB > 25 MB, and hence can't be uploaded here.
+Reach out to me at "tuj86429@temple.edu" if you have any questions.

 Note: This project was a part of the Coursera course, "Introduction to Data Science in Python" offered by University of Michigan.

 The code has 4 parts corresponding to 4 questions as seen below: